 - 201. Organic Chemistry I. (3 hours) The nomenclature, reactions, preparations, electronic and structural features of carbon-containing compounds will be covered in this course.
 These compounds include many medicines, pesticides, plastics, fibers, solvents, and fuels.
 The study of alkanes, alkenes, alkynes, alcohols, and alkyl halides is emphasized.
-Prerequisites: CHE112, 113.
-Concurrent with CHE202. - 202.
+Prerequisites: CHE 112, 113.
+Concurrent with CHE 202.
+Fall - 202.
 Organic Chemistry Lab I Techniques and Synthesis.
 (1 hour) This is a technique-oriented course focusing on the ability to carry out standard operations in the laboratory.
 Content includes learning how to determine the melting and boiling points of compounds as well as purifying liquids by distillation and solids by recrystallization and sublimation.
 Also covered are methods of synthesizing and proving the identity of compounds, chromatographic methods of analysis, and general safety considerations.
-Prerequisites: CHE112, 113.
-Concurrent with CHE201. - 211.
+Prerequisites: CHE 112, 113.
+Concurrent with CHE 201. - 208.
+Science Careers Seminar.
+(2 hours) An interdisciplinary seminar in STEM (Science, Technology, Engineering and Mathematics) disciplines that will introduce students interested in scientific research to an array of professions and professionals in these fields.
+This introduction will emphasize comprehension and analysis of published scientific research and provide students with the opportunity to meet the science professional who produced the work.
+Prerequisites: One science or mathematics course for majors, sophomore or junior standing, and approval of instructor.
+Fall - 211.
 Descriptive Inorganic Chemistry.
-(3 hours) Introduction to chemical concepts covered in-depth in advanced courses such as equilibrium, thermodynamics, electrochemistry, and nuclear reactions.
+(3 hours) Introduction to chemical concepts covered in-depth in advanced courses such as equilibrium, thermodynamics, electrochemistry and nuclear reactions.
 The major focus will be on the periodic properties of the elements, descriptive main group and transition metal chemistry, and solid state chemistry.
-The lab (CHE213) is optional.
-Prerequisite: CHE112.
+The lab (CHE 213) is optional.
+Prerequisite: CHE 112.

 - 213. Descriptive Inorganic Chemistry Lab.
-(1 hour) Laboratory experiences to accompany CHE211 will include qualitative inorganic analysis and inquiry-based labs on topics relevant to descriptive inorganic chemistry.
+(1 hour) Laboratory experiences to accompany CHE 211 will include qualitative inorganic analysis and Inquiry-based labs on topics relevant to descriptive inorganic chemistry.
 One 3-hour lab per week.
-Prerequisite: CHE113.
-Even Falls - 271.
+Prerequisite: CHE 113.
+This course carries the Quantitative Flag (Q) in the Foundations and Core Program. - 271.
 Culinary Chemistry: The Science of Food and Cooking.
 (3 hours) Students will examine raw ingredients and the methods to prepare foods from a chemical perspective.
 The effects of temperature, acidity, and polarity on the texture and flavor of foods will be examined.
 No science prerequisite, but a core knowledge of the basic structure of an atom and scientific method will be presumed.
 Students should have completed the writing sequence prior to taking this course.
-The lab is optional.
-Students with credit for CHE102 should take this course as CHE135.

 - 305. Analytical Chemistry.
 (4 hours) Qualitative and quantitative analyses dealing with both the theoretical and practical aspects of classical gravimetric and volumetric chemical techniques, spectrophotometry, chromatography, and electrochemistry are covered.
 This course places an emphasis on both accuracy and precision in the lab and incorporates a discussion of elementary statistics and uncertainty in measurements.
 Includes a 3-hour lab each week.
-Prerequisites: CHE112, 113.
-Odd Falls - 307.
+Prerequisites: CHE 112, 113. - 307.
 Chemistry and Cancer.
 (3 hours) This course in applied biochemistry examines the fundamental biochemistry and molecular biology of human cancers.
 Causes of cancer (genetic and environmental) and treatment of cancer (conventional therapies and emerging therapies) will be discussed.
-Prerequisites: One semester of Biology and CHE201.
+Prerequisites: 1 semester of Biology and CHE 201.